Richard Thomas Glyn: First invasion

-On their way to the Zulu capital of Ulundi, No. 3 Column made camp at Isandlwana on 20 January.
+Chelmsford accompanied No. 3 Column during the January 1879 invasion of Zululand and allowed Glyn little independence; the general took on many of the decisions that would normally be made by the field commander and left Glyn with only routine and unimportant duties.
+Under Chelmsford's direct supervision, Glyn commanded the troops during the war's opening Action at Sihayo's kraal on 12 January 1879.
+On their way to the Zulu capital of Ulundi, No. 3 Column encamped at Isandlwana on 20 January.
 Chelmsford's own regulations required all camps in Zululand to be entrenched for defence and for the oxen to be enclosed in a wagon laager.
-Neither measure was taken at Isandlwana as the ground was too hard and Chelmsford considered it would only be a temporary base.
-When Glyn suggested that a laager be formed Chelmsford dismissed the idea as "it would take a week to make one"; it had not been the practice to do so during the 9th Cape Frontier War.
+Neither measure was taken at Isandlwana, as the ground was too hard and Chelmsford considered it would only be a temporary base.
+When Glyn suggested a laager be formed, Chelmsford dismissed the idea as "it would take a week to make one"; it had not been the practice to do so during the 9th Cape Frontier War.